sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 ## Summary

-This design is proposed to enable multiattach of volumes.
+This design is proposed to enable multiAttach of volumes.

 ## Motivation